kbrsh/moon/src/api/directives.md

 title: Directives
 ---

 Moon comes with directives similar to Angular, allowing you to dynamically render elements.
 A directive is indicated with the `m-` prefix and the name of the directive.
+A directive is compiled as if it were an **expression**, in which all data properties are available as if it were plain Javascript.
+This means that there are no templates.

 ##### **html**